Wanner97/health-hub/README.md

 ---

-## Notes
+> [!NOTE]
+>

-This repository is public primarily for documentation and portfolio purposes.
+> This repository is public primarily for documentation and portfolio purposes.
+>

-It is meant to show how I approach architecture, data handling, service boundaries, and frontend/backend integration while learning and iterating on a real project.
+> It is meant to show how I approach architecture, data handling, service boundaries, and frontend/backend integration while learning and iterating on a real project.
+>

-It should be understood as an evolving practice project, not as a finished production-ready product.
+> It should be understood as an evolving practice project, not as a finished production-ready product.

 ---